 This is more great news, because while you can find gluten-free food, you may not find the exact food your gluten-averse child wants.
 Plan to pack nutritious and suitable meals.
 Bring along a sandwich on gluten-free bread, for example, or a bagel with sun butter if your child has a peanut allergy.

-Health and nutrition specialist at Consumer Search, Carey Rossi shares these tips on avoiding junk food pitfalls with FTF: “To insure your family has enough energy to last through the day, make sure your meals contains protein (e.g. chicken breast, hot dog, hamburger, deli meat, yogurt), carbohydrates (bread, veggies, fruit) and some fat (fat in meat and dairy, mayo).
+Health and nutrition specialists at Consumer Search shared these tips with FTF: “To insure your family has enough energy to last through the day, make sure your meals contain protein (e.g. chicken breast, hot dog, hamburger, deli meat, yogurt), carbohydrates (bread, veggies, fruit) and some fat (fat in meat and dairy, mayo).
 This will help prevent you from snacking on things like cotton candy because everyone is hungry, and the cart is right in front of you.”

-Disney theme parks‘ sit-down restaurants (table-service in Disney parlance) accommodate special dining needs if they fall into the category the park calls “Common Food Allergies.”
+Disney theme parks‘ table-service, many of the quick service and the buffets accommodate guests’ special dining needs if they fall into the category the park calls “Common Food Allergies.”
 These are defined as: gluten or wheat; shellfish; soy; lactose or dairy; peanuts; tree nuts; fish; eggs; and corn.

 Families will also see no sugar added, low fat, low sodium or vegetarian options at most restaurants, and requests for these types of meals require no advance notice.
 Disney recommends alerting the restaurant to food allergies and intolerances when making a reservation.
-You can also speak to a chef or a manager at the restaurant to request special foods or ask about ingredients.
+You can also speak to a chef or a manager on arrival to request special foods or ask about ingredients.

 Disney makes an effort to appeal to a broad base of customers by blending healthier options with classic kids’ fare.
-For example, the kid’s menu at Restaurantosaurus offers a healthy grilled chicken sandwich, and a black bean burger with a choice of apple slices or french fries.
+For example, the kid’s menu at Restaurantosaurus offers a healthy grilled chicken salad with berries and feta cheese, as well as a black bean burger with avocado sauce, and a choice of apple slices or french fries.

-Mickey Check meals are available at many dining locations and include a peanut butter and jelly sandwich, and a turkey wrap.
-These options include grapes, carrot sticks, and a choice of a small low-fat milk, or a bottle of water.
+Disney Check meals are available at many dining locations and include an Uncrustable peanut butter and jelly pouch, and a turkey wrap.
+These options come with grapes, carrot sticks, and a choice of a small low-fat milk, or a bottle of water.